 If you’re going to take public transportation, ride a UV Express going to Antipolo Simbahan in various terminals like Santolan LRT2 Station, Megamall, Starmall or Robinson’s Galleria.
 From Antipolo Cathedral, take a tricycle to Loreland/Luljetta’s.

-Upon arrival, the guard welcomed us and led us to the parking area for Luljetta’s customers, then a random staff walking greeted us and pointed us to where was the reception area.
+Upon arrival, the guard welcomed us and led us to the parking area for Luljetta’s Hanging Garden customers, then a random staff walking greeted us and pointed us to where was the reception area.
 The open reception area smelled like a spa already, with big comfortable sofa chairs and welcome ice-cold water.
 The receptionist called us after accommodating the two girls before us and asked for our reservation and the package that we’ll avail.
 Reservation is a must.
 Call them before going.

-Pre-Hanging Gardens Retreat
+Before Our Hanging Gardens Retreat

-Luljetta’s Hanging Garden is just a part of Loreland Farm Resort, which is on the mountain edge side of the resort.
+Turned out Luljetta’s Hanging Garden is just a part of the Loreland Farm Resort, which is on the mountain edge side of the resort.
 It is literally a garden hanging from the mountain.
 The golf cart ride was short, less than five minutes.
 Another receptionist was waiting downstairs who gave us instructions and a checklist of things we needed.
-She also asked us at what time were we availing our snacks.
+She also asked us at what time were we availing of our snacks.
 We told her 3:30 PM.

 There’s a separate locker room for the boys and girls, of course, but there was a small reception (again) only in the girl’s locker room.
 The staff gave us our locker keys and a basket with our towels and traditional robes (batik), which were very smooth and fresh.
 Paul forgot to bring slippers, but the good thing was he was able to borrow from them.
 He also asked to see the swimming trunks available and decided to borrow that as well.
 Oh, my boyfriend!